 The odds of being struck by lightning in your lifetime are a tiny 1 in 12,000, yet astraphobia is the third most common phobia in America.
 But beware: Scientists say climate change may increase the chances to about 1 in 8,000 by the year 2100.

-Do you have any interesting or fun facts about lightning that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about lightning?
+Share them in the comments below!